 In an effort to distribute limited funds in a fair and equitable manner, UMass Lowell awards grant aid based on equity.
 Financial Aid awards may consist of some or all of the following types of aid depending on financial need: grants, scholarships, student employment and federal student loans.

 Initial financial aid award packages for undergraduate students are based on the cost of 12 state supported credits each semester.
 Graduate student financial aid packages are based on the cost of 9 state supported credits each semester.
 Online and professional studies student financial aid packages are based on 6 credits.

 Please note: all financial aid awards are contingent on funding.

 Students receiving internal or external scholarships, stipends, assistantships or other payments toward education expenses must notify The Solution Center in writing using the 2020 Additional Resources Form (pdf).

 Federal regulations require the coordination of internal and external awards with other need-based financial aid awards received.
 In situations when student financial need has been met with financial aid funds, it is the university’s policy to reduce aid in the following sequence: student loans, student employment and finally, grant aid.

 Student enrollment status is confirmed after the add/drop period of each semester.
 Students whose enrollment is less than the anticipated enrollment, as well as those enrolled in continuing education courses, may see an adjustment in financial aid awards as the costs for these enrollment charges is different than the costs upon which the original award was based.
-The Solution Center will email students regarding award changes; however students are encouraged to check SiS often to stay up-to-date of award offers and changes.
+The Solution Center will email students regarding award changes; however students are encouraged to check SiS (Student Self-Service) often to stay up-to-date of award offers and changes.

 In addition to changes in enrollment, students may see adjustments due to the following: